 Many additional birds eat a great variety of insects, including small birds of prey such as screech-owls and kestrels.
 Hummingbirds and other insectivorous birds also eat a large number of insects to provide protein in their diets.

 Birds may also change their diet throughout the year.
-For example, many thrushes are primarily insectivorous during the breeding season when chicks need greater amounts of protein and insects are abundant.
-This protein is also essential for molting adults in order for new feathers to develop properly.
-In fall and winter, however, these birds may switch to more of a frugivorous diet when insects are scarce but autumn fruits are still plentiful.
+For example, many thrushes are primarily insectivorous during the breeding season when chicks need more significant amounts of protein and insects are abundant.
+This protein is also essential for molting adults for new feathers to develop properly.
+In fall and winter, however, these birds may switch to more of a frugivorous diet when insects are scarce, but autumn fruits are still plentiful.

 Foraging for Insects